Part I: "Dolce Far Niente"

 Orientation & moving around.

 The Gulf of Naples (Golfo di Napoli) is an open gulf in the Tyrrhenian Sea.
 Napoli is located on the northern shore of the gulf in a hilly area, infamous Vesuvius imposes at the middle of the gulf and the cosmopolitan islands of Capri and Ischia welcome visitors arriving by sea (Napoli is a basic cruise ship destination).
+On the other side of the gulf is located Sorrento, the gateway to magical Amalfi Coast.

 Central Napoli retains its roman and medieval plan with narrow streets and it is restrained between the Capodimonte Hill in the north, the Vomero hill in the west and Palloneto Hill and the port in the south.